PlamaDev/Plama/README.md

 This program has built-in support for a plasma simulation file format called `MD2D`, so you can directly open projects in this format without any configuration.
 Simply choose open, and select all the output data, and the input model file, then it will handle all the things.

-### Installing the Plugin
+#### Installing the Plugin

 This program aims to provide zero-configuration experience for any data format, through a plugin system.
 When you have the plugin to process the data format, you only needs to click open, then select the files, easy.

 But you might have already thought about, you need to install the plugin first.
 A plugin is basically a python file.
-On linux, throw it into the folder `/home/username/.config/Plama`, then the program will load it automatically if it runs.
+Simply throw it into the config folder , then the program will load it automatically if it runs.
+The config location is given below:

+- Linux: `/home/username/.config/Plama`
+- Windows: `C:/Users/username/AppData/Local/Plama`

-### Write a Plugin
+#### Write a Plugin

 This program implements possibly the easiest way to write plugins.
 All you need is a python file with global variable called `plugin`  TODO!

 ## How to Compile

-### Linux
+#### Linux

 First you need the dependencies (python3 please):